khalalw/personal-blog/src/content/posts/js-quirks-explained.md

 [] == 0; // true
 ```

 In this example, the array is stringified to `""` and then coerced to a number.
-An empty strings number value is 0 and `0 == 0` is `true`.
+An empty string's number value is 0 and `0 == 0` is `true`.

 ---